 Veritas’s lawyers wrote in a filing that they attempted to return the diary to a lawyer for Ashley Biden, who refused to verify it belonged to her, and then arranged to deliver it to law enforcement in Florida around Election Day.
 Two anonymous sources told the Times that the Trump Justice Department under Bill Barr launched an inquiry into the diary after representatives for Ashley Biden reported a burglary in October 2020.

-Around the same time, Veritas sued the Times for defamation in a Westchester County trial court over the way it characterized Veritas’s video work, which ran last September and alleged voter fraud in Minneapolis.
+Around the same time, Veritas sued the Times for defamation in a Westchester County trial court over the way it characterized Veritas’s video work, which ran in September 2020 and alleged voter fraud in Minneapolis.
 The defamation case was stalled while the Times continued its attempts to have it dismissed.

 Following the FBI search of O’Keefe’s apartment, many journalists and press freedom organizations answered O’Keefe’s call for support.
 The American Civil Liberties Union, the Committee to Protect Journalists, and the Freedom of the Press Foundation all released statements decrying the raid.